espocrm/documentation/docs/development/api.md

 # REST API

-EspoCRM is a single page application so a frontend uses REST API to connect with a backend.
+EspoCRM is a single page application so the frontend uses REST API to connect with the backend.
-All operations you perform using UI, you can implement via API calls using your programing language.
+All operations you perform using the UI, you can implement via API calls using your programing language.
-You can learn how API works if you trace what's going in the network tab in your browser console (press F12 key to open the console).
+You can learn how the API works if you trace what's going in the network tab in your browser console (press F12 key to open the console).

 Most of API functions return JSON.
 POST and PUT requests usually need some data passed in the payload in JSON format.
+Whenever you send the JSON payload, add the header: `Content-Type: application/json`.

 The path to the API in EspoCRM is: `api/v1/`.

-Whenever you send the JSON payload, add the header: `Content-Type: application/json`.

 !!! example "Example of GET API request"